 - Consult with our own forensic experts.
 DNA, for instance, maybe important evidence in a murder prosecution.
 The prosecution’s DNA evidence must be closely scrutinized.

 - Seek exclusion of evidence that was obtained in violation of your state and federal constitutional rights or that would violate state or federal rules of evidence if admitted at your trial.

 - Meet with prosecutors to discuss your plea agreement options.
 Depending on the facts of a case, a homicide charge may be reduced to a lesser offense.
 Any plea offers should be thoroughly discussed and given careful consideration.
 Although we may advise you on acceptance or rejection of a plea offer, the decision remains yours alone.

 - Seek removal of your case to a different venue.
 If your right to a fair trial appears to be in jeopardy due to where your case is being tried, we can argue for a transfer of the case to a different court.

 - Develop and carry out a compelling defense at trial.
 We are master litigators who will challenge the prosecution’s evidence and, if necessary, present evidence on your behalf.

 - Above all, we will continue to fight for you if a trial results in a conviction.
 We can argue for you in sentencing, pursue appeals and seek other forms of post-conviction relief.

-Get Help from Our Virginia Murder Defense Attorneys Today
+Get Help from Our Roanoke Murder & Homicide Attorneys Today

 At Lichtenstein Law Group PLC, we believe in the importance of having effective assistance of legal counsel when facing the gravity of a murder charge.
 We will work tirelessly to protect your rights throughout your case and fight for the best possible outcome.